Graphic

 So where did you find the games?
 And how long did it take to build your collection?

 Since Pastime Pinball features more than 70 years of pinball, most of our games had previous -- oftentimes multiple -- owners.
-Oktoberfest and The Munsters were the only machines new in the box from the manufacturer when we opened.
 We found everything else on Craigslist, FB Marketplace, Pinside, other pinball forums and word of mouth.
 We spent a year and a half driving around the northeast purchasing games that met our strict criteria.
 Sometimes we'd travel hours only to find a machine wasn't as advertised and head home empty-handed.
-A few of our games were located across the country and had to be shipped.
-That's always scary because you're buying based on photographs and the seller's word.
+A number of games were located across the country and had to be shipped.
+But that's not the end of the story.
+To keep our collection fresh and exciting, we are constantly buying new tables and rotating games in and out.
+This includes older machines from near and far as well as new in the box games direct from the manufacturer.

 When you say "new in the box," you mean pinball machines are still being manufactured?

 Yes!
 Some people are surprised to learn that pinball games never stopped being produced.
 In the early 2000s Stern was the only American manufacturer churning out machines.
-But since then pinball has experienced a resurgence in popularity and more and more companies have come onto the scene.
-In addition to relative newcomers Jersey Jack and American Pinball, startups like Spooky Pinball and Multimorphic are producing innovative machines.
+But since then pinball has experienced a resurgence in popularity and new companies have come onto the scene.
+Jersey Jack, American Pinball, Spooky Pinball, Multimorphic and Barrels of Fun are all producing innovative machines.

 Do you ever sell your games?